Phoebe Weiland - UKCP accredited psychotherapist and Human Givens Practitioner.

 Each session begins with a focussed and practical discussion to help you work out what makes you feel better, create a road map to reach this and identify the personal resources you already have to get there as quickly as possible.

 This is then followed by a relaxing few moments of guided meditation to reflect on the ideas you have generated and imagine putting them into practice.
-This conversation with the subconscious strengthens communication between rational thought and instinctive behaviours, to get them working together again.
+This conversation with the subconscious strengthens communication between rational thought and instinctive emotions, to get them working together again.

 Learning skills and strategies